Daniel Edwards

 Daniel Edwards (born 1965 in La Porte, Indiana) is an American contemporary artist whose pieces address celebrity and popular culture in ways that have often stirred controversy.
 The release of the pieces is generally accompanied by press releases.
 He includes the idea of promotion and associative fame in his own marketing of his art.

 His works include a sculpture of the disembodied head of Ted Williams, a life-sized statue of Britney Spears giving birth while nude on her hands and knees on a bearskin rug, a bust of Senator Hillary Clinton, and a 25 ft bust of Fidel Castro.

+Works

 Britney Spears

 Edwards titled the piece Monument to Pro-Life: The Birth of Sean Preston, explaining that it symbolized Spears' decision to put childbirth ahead of her career.
 Britney Spears actually had a caesarean section.

 In an Associated Press interview, Edwards asserted that he incorporates celebrity stories because: You're bombarded with these stories.
 And there's a thread that winds back to the art.
 That's not a bad thing.
 People are interested in sex, and it works for art as well.
 Edwards conceded, however, that he wouldn't march with either anti-abortion or abortion rights advocates.

 A number of the images shown in the media are casts of the sculpture rather than the original.
 Casts can be distinguished by the joins around the forearms and shins and by their paler color.